 Today’s recipe is one that you can use leftovers for.
-Or if you are thinking ahead of time, you can get some of these ingredients together when you are fixing another meal on your grill.
-This recipe is my adaptation of a recipe that I saw over on My Kitchen Cafe.
+It’s perfect if you have any leftover chicken or rice.
+Or if you are thinking ahead of time, you can get some of these ingredients together when you are fixing another meal on your grill and grill up some chicken.
+This recipe for Southwest Chicken Wraps is my adaptation of a recipe that I saw over on My Kitchen Café.
 It turn out delicious and the family loved it.

 The recipe calls for cooked rice, so it’s a great way to use up leftover rice.
 It also calls for cooked chicken.
-Another good use of a leftover.
-Or if you are planning on cooking burgers, etc. one night on the grill, you could grill up two chicken breasts and roast your red pepper and have it all ready for next nights meal.
+Another good use of a leftover or rotisserie chicken.
+Or if you are planning on cooking burgers, etc. one night on the grill, you could grill up two chicken breasts and roast your red pepper at the same time.
+Then have the ingredients all ready for next nights meal of these wraps.

 - 1 cup cooked rice, warm or at room temperature

 - 1 tsp chili powder